thuijskens/thuijskens.github.io/_posts/2018-07-25-stability-selection.md

   return stability_scores
 ```

 I've put a Python implementation of stability selection with a scikit-learn compatible API on [my GitHub](https://github.com/thuijskens/stability-selection).
-Since stability selection is model-agnostic, you can plug in any scikit-learn estimator that has a `coef_` or `feature_importances_` attribute once fitted:
+Since stability selection is model-agnostic, you can plug in any scikit-learn estimator that has a `coef_` or `feature_importances_` attribute after fitting:

 ```python
 base_estimator = Pipeline([